Speek-App/Speek/BUILDING.md

 Compile OpenSSL and protobuf first, according to their instructions.

-After installing the Qt SDK, open the `ricochet.pro` project in Qt Creator.
+After installing the Qt SDK, open the `tego.pro` project in Qt Creator.
 Before building, you must click the 'Projects' tab on the left side, and under 'Build Steps', modify 'Additional arguments' to add:

 ```
     OPENSSLDIR=C:\path\to\openssl\ PROTOBUFDIR=C:\path\to\protobuf